stacksgov/sips/sips/sip-02X/sip-02X-wallet-interface.md

 The user/wallet may choose to ignore/override them.
 Optional params are marked with a `?`.

+Methods can be namespaced under `stx_` if used in settings like WebBTC (see WBIP-002).
+In other cases (e.g. WalletConnect), the namespace may already be given by meta-data (e.g. a `chainId` field) and can be omitted.

 ### Method Independent

 #### Transfer & Transaction Definitions